Lord Curry of Kirkharle KB CBE (Trustee)

 David has been vicar of Jesmond Parish Church, Newcastle upon Tyne since 1973.
 After studying classics and theology at Oxford, he taught in the mid-60s for the Anglicans (but seconded to the Presbyterians) in Omdurman, at a secondary school in the mainly Muslim northern Sudan.
 Following the expulsion of the missionaries from the mainly Christian south, he taught Muslim boys but also Christian southerners who had managed to get to the north.
 He also helped lead the non-Arabic Anglican congregation of southerners in Omdurman.
 With the forty-year-long tragic and terrible troubles starting at that time, he has ever since had a deep concern for peace in the Sudan and for its Episcopal Church to help meet its needs.

-While at Jesmond Parish Church, David has seen the church develop and grow to over 1,000 across three services on a Sunday.
-This includes many students and young people.
-He leads a staff team of over 30.
-The church has world-wide mission interests and through its 24-hour internet TV channel, Clayton TV, provides a resource for Christians in other countries, especially the Far East.
+While at Jesmond Parish Church, David has seen the church develop and grow across two services on a Sunday to over 1000 people, including many students and young people.
+The church has worldwide mission interests and through its 24-hour internet TV channel, Clayton TV, provides a resource for Christians in other countries, especially the Far East.
 He is also an author of several books and from time to time is asked to broadcast and debate public issues of Christian concern.
 Formerly he was much involved in the Church of England General Synod.
-He is married to Joy (a recently retired paediatrician and a specialist in fostering and adoption).
-He has three children and three grandchildren.
+He and his wife Joy have three children and three grandchildren.

 Alice Lane (Administrator)